HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 $objget(o,$hash("field")); // returns "field" value of object o
 ```

-Please note that `$objset` and `$objget` second parameter is hashed at runtime, so it's a bit less efficient of an operation than dot access, but enables introspection.
+Please note that the second parameter of `$objset` and `$objget` is hashed at runtime, so it's a bit less efficient of an operation than dot access, but enables introspection.

 If a field is not defined when accessed for reading, the `null` value is returned.
 If a field doesn't exists when a field is accessed for writing, the field is added.

-To check for a field existance, you can use the `$objfield` builtin that checks if an object o has a given field, even if that field is set to the `null` value :
+To check for the existence of a field, you can use the `$objfield` builtin that checks if an object o has a given field, even if that field is set to the `null` value :

 ```neko
 $objfield(o,$hash("field")); // true if o have "field"